This is my skeptic’s guide to essential oils, with a focus on how essential oils work.

 I’m a skeptical person by nature.
 I’m sure I’m not alone when I say that I have had trouble getting on board with the use of essential oils.
-There is so much conflicting information and a variety of opinions, how do I navigate them all?
+There is so much conflicting information and a variety of opinions on essential oils; how do I possibly navigate them all?

 Here’s what I really want to know about essential oils: